 More goes through each of the divine attributes in turn to show how they apply to space.
 He even contrives to apply the final notion, “Pure Act”, to space: “it is aptly called being in act as it cannot but be conceived as existing outside of its causes.
 And, finally, pure Act, since it exists from itself necessarily, nor is it affected by any other thing, by which it can be completed or acted on in some way” (More 1671, 72).

 It is difficult to be sure precisely how closely More wants us to take the analogy between God and space.
 Clearly space and God are not one and the same, but More at the very least regards space as an instrument, or organ, through which God creates and maintains the world, and without which He could not have created it.
 It is this last point which is crucial.
 The beauty, and the forcefulness, of using space as the exemplar of spirit is that (for More at least) its existence cannot be denied.
 It cannot be denied not just because everyone is aware of space by virtue of everyday experience, but also because, according to More, it is inconceivable that the world could exist without a space for it to occupy.
 “For we must either acknowledge”, More wrote, “that there is a certain extended [entity] besides matter, or that God could not create finite matter” (More 1671, 42).
-Herein lies the importance of More's necessitarian theology: not even God could create a material world without first having to create an immaterial space to receive it.
+Herein lies the importance of More’s necessitarian theology: not even God could create a material world without first having to create an immaterial space to receive it.
 Accordingly, the world is necessarily dualistic; God cannot freely create a monistic world, comprised solely of matter.
-If he chooses to create matter, he must also create spirit, at least in the form of space, if not in other forms (though, of course, More wants to move from space to other immaterial entities).
+If he chooses to create matter, he must also create spirit, at least in the form of space, if not in other forms (though, of course, More wants to move from space to other immaterial entities) (Reid 2012, Leech 2013).

-More's concept of space is crucially important, therefore, for making the truth of his dualistic world picture undeniable, or so he believes.
+More’s concept of space is crucially important, therefore, for making the truth of his dualistic world picture undeniable, or so he believes.
 To reinforce the truth of his concept of space More also dismisses what he calls nullibism, the Cartesian view that souls can exist nowhere, or not in space.
-Clearly, this view completely undermines More's position, and so he dismisses it as nonsensical—for something to exist, More insists, it must exist in space.
+Clearly, this view completely undermines More’s position, and so he dismisses it as nonsensical—for something to exist, More insists, it must exist in space (Leech 2013).
 He also dismisses the view (having previously held it himself, Reid 2003), which he calls holenmerianism, that the immortal soul exists in its entirety in every part of the human body.
 This is the traditional view in Christian theology, which holds that the soul is in all parts of the body (since all parts are alive), but as the soul is indivisible it cannot be extended through the body (otherwise a severed arm might contain part of the soul, separated from the rest of the soul), but must exist everywhere as a whole (and evidently immediately abandons a severed limb).
-Again, this is a notion of physical presence which clouds More's claims about the straightforward relationship between existence and space, and so must also be dismissed (Henry 1986, Reid 2003).
-Indeed, More's objection to holenmerianism, as with nullibism, was that it is nonsensical and merely likely to make the common reader dismiss it out of hand, and by extension, dismiss the concept of soul.
+Again, this is a notion of physical presence which clouds More’s claims about the straightforward relationship between existence and space, and so must also be dismissed (Henry 1986, Reid 2003, Leech 2013).
+Indeed, More’s objection to holenmerianism, as with nullibism, was that it is nonsensical and merely likely to make the common reader dismiss it out of hand, and by extension, dismiss the concept of soul.

-In More's mature philosophy, then, there was a strict dichotomy between matter and spirit but that dichotomy was not defined, as it was in Cartesianism, in terms of extension and non-extension.
+In More’s mature philosophy, then, there was a strict dichotomy between matter and spirit but that dichotomy was not defined, as it was in Cartesianism, in terms of extension and non-extension.
 Because More was committed to the idea that all real entities must exist in space, spirit, no less than body, was extended.
 Accordingly, body was defined as “A Substance impenetrable and discerpible”, and spirit as “A Substance penetrable and indiscerpible”.
-Discerpible and indiscerpible, neologisms of More's, can be replaced with divisible and indivisible.
+Discerpible and indiscerpible, neologisms of More’s, can be replaced with divisible and indivisible.
 Presumably More preferred his new terms because, for those readers who knew Latin, it conveyed a notion of tearing a piece off.
 More perhaps wanted to avoid objections to the indivisibility of extended spirits of the kind levelled against the concept of atoms: if an atom has dimensions, however small, it is conceptually divisible, even if atomists wish to claim it is physically indivisible.
 Presumably, More would concede that an extended spirit could be conceptually divided, but his point was that it is impossible (even in thought) to grab hold of a spirit and tear a piece off it.
 If you are thinking in those terms, you are not thinking properly about the nature of spirit.
-The other major distinguishing feature of body and spirit, of course, as we have seen, was that bodies were inert and passive, and immaterial spirits were naturally active, and indeed responsible for all activity in the world (Henry 1986, Reid 2003, 2012).
+The other major distinguishing feature of body and spirit, of course, as we have seen, was that bodies were inert and passive, and immaterial spirits were naturally active, and indeed responsible for all activity in the world (Henry 1986; Reid 2003, 2012; Leech 2013).

 Returning to the Enchiridion metaphysicum, as in the Antidote Against Atheism, and the Immortality of the Soul, More also draws upon various physical phenomena which he believes cannot be explained in terms of the mechanical philosophy, and can only be understood if some other factor is at work, namely the Spirit of Nature.
 More included an example drawn from the series of experiments Boyle had conducted using the newly invented air-pump, and which he had published in 1660.
 It is essentially the experiment described in the Immortality of the Soul, in which the piston of the pump lifts a heavy weight (this time 100 pounds, rather than ten), against gravity.
 The crucial difference is that here it is explicitly described as Boyle did it, and explicitly named as Boyle’s experiment.